 That contradiction exists as an internal conflict in many women’s heads: how to remain happy girl that is having fun and at the same time become a grown up woman, mother.
 And they are looking for a solution in a magical man that will help them to become both.
-Those men don’t exist and that is why this is a recipe for loneliness.
+But not only that those men don’t exist, but the incel population among men is increasing.
+And that is why this is a recipe for loneliness.

 That was also evidence that men are watching those shows too, even in order to get some political points.
 That’s how Bridget Jones, a girl with an overweight and emotional problem, has gotten herself in the British parliament.
 But still, men are not the only ones that are raising their voice against TV shows and movie actress.

 A few years ago, in the midst of a huge popularity of the TV show “Ally McBeal”, American feminists have been very harsh to the main character of this show.
 They said how Ally McBeal has a destructive effect on young American women, because of her dependence on a man.

 Feminists have barked on Ally saying that it’s completely abnormal that, in a post-feminist era in America, one successful lawyer is sacrificing her emancipation, and all that just to please a man.

 Even with the emancipation of women, both daughters and sons conclude that “dad did better”.
 The reason is exactly the emancipation of women who instead of redefining her role, they are just adding a new role which was considered to be a male role, and those are job and career.

 It’s why women can’t fully commit to one role, without being depressed and unhappy since she had to abandon something that is important in the other role.
 Her fight to please both of these roles is appealing unattractive to younger generations.